kcrimi/proposal_site/_posts/2014-01-03-app-download.md

 GDGPDC

 ### Response
 >Great!
 We’ll contact you again on Dec 29th.
-So you can plan, investigations usually take the better part of the day and involve lots of good and drink.
+So you can plan, investigations usually take the better part of the day and involve lots of food and drink.
 You should also be sure to pack a “Business Casual” outfit (shirt and slacks required for men).